Shivuduu19/moontest/Readme.md

 ## My Reasons for Fragmentating it like that

-- It has a mix of states and hooks(functions) which are related to different elements. so, I thought to fragment it based on this functions.
+- It has a mix of states and hooks(functions) which are related to different elements. so, I thought to fragment it based on these functions.

 -  I divided it into 5 components and one main(root) page based on states related to the component.